 For starters, I'd recommend that you ask your doctor to complete a thorough medical evaluation in case there are physical or developmental issues

-At the risk of saying something you already know - if consequences aren't working, it may be time to focus instead on figuring out what he is attempting to achieve with his behavior.
+Next, at the risk of saying something you already know - if consequences aren't working, it may be time to focus instead on figuring out what he is attempting to achieve with his behavior.
 For some kids, wanting something they don't have is almost physically painful.
-Couple that with immature strategies for acquisition (I'll just steal it), and it's double trouble.
+Couple that with immature strategies for acquisition (I'll just steal it is an idea that seems perfectly reasonable to a young child), and it's double trouble.
 He may benefit from very specific guidance while learning and implementing more socially acceptable ways to get what he wants.
 He may also need a lot of help managing the intensity of his own feelings.

 Sometimes, parentally applied consequences intended to change behavior actually make the behavior worse.
 The cycle looks like this: the child feels bad because he really really wants something and doesn't have it.
 His desire makes him unable to think clearly, so he just takes it.
 He feels better momentarily.
 Then he gets in trouble -- consequence, punishment, someone gets mad at him, or whatever.
 He then feels bad because he really wants love and approval and doesn't have it.
 His inability to think clearly while in distress gets him in more trouble.
 You can see how this leads to perpetual stress for everyone involved!

 What might break this cycle is a loving and empathetic intervention when he feels bad about wanting something he doesn't have.
-We can talk some more about how that might sound in a session if you'd like.
+We can talk some more about how that might sound during a phone consultation if you'd like.

 I hope this helps.
 I commend you for your dedication and motivation in continuing to search for something that will work.
 You are surely a blessing to your family, and I hope you can find some time to nurture yourself in the midst of this very challenging situation.

 Perhaps these resources will provide some additional food for thought: